deniskrumko/mold/README.md

 {{ partial "partials/user_session.html" .User }}
 ```

-## What is wrong with Go templates?
+## Anything wrong with standard Go templates?

 Nothing!
 It is good at what it does.

 However, Go templates, while simple and powerful, can be unfamiliar when dealing with multiple template files.

-Mold on the other hand provides a more intuitive and conventional higher-level usage for dealing
-with multiple template files, without reinventing the wheel.
+Mold provides an intuitive and conventional higher-level usage of Go templates for dealing with multiple template files.

 ## License